FedericoTiberti/FedericoTiberti.github.io/README.md

 This project is focused on the simulation and control of a Hybrid Energy Storage System (HESS) for electric vehicles.
 The HESS consists of two power sources: a Fuel Cell (FC) as the main source and a Supercapacitor (SC) as the auxiliary source.
 The system is designed to optimize the power distribution between these sources while ensuring stability, efficiency, and performance.
 The nonlinear controller used in this system ensures optimal performance by meeting the following key objectives:

-1. **Tight DC Bus Voltage Regulation**: The DC bus voltage must remain stable despite variations in load demand.
+1. Tight DC Bus Voltage Regulation: The DC bus voltage must remain stable despite variations in load demand.
-2. **Accurate Supercapacitor Current Tracking**: The current of the supercapacitor should follow its reference value accurately to ensure optimal auxiliary power supply.
+2. Accurate Supercapacitor Current Tracking: The current of the supercapacitor should follow its reference value accurately to ensure optimal auxiliary power supply.
-3. **Asymptotic Stability**: The entire closed-loop system, including both power sources and converters, must maintain stability over time.
+3. Asymptotic Stability: The entire closed-loop system, including both power sources and converters, must maintain stability over time.

 If you want to check the performances and simulate the system on your own, access the repository and...
 Happy simulating! 🚗🔋⚡
 </details>